ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

 - **s_angle a b x y:**

-- **lconst x a y:** (Still a placeholder, not working).
-From a point a, builds x with an integer distance y from a to x.
+- **lconst x a y:** From a point a, builds x with an integer distance y from a to x.
 Adds the statement that the distance from a to x is y.
 Construction returns a circle that can be subjected to intersections.
 This definition was created as an entry point to add the manipulation of lengths to DDAR.